rickard2/utcw/CONFIG.md

 All the configuration options can be used both in `do_utcw()` and the shortcode.

 ## Strategy ##
-Description: Which strategy to use when fetching terms
+Description: Which strategy to use when fetching terms.
+[Detailed custom strategy documentation](https://github.com/rickard2/utcw/blob/master/STRATEGY.md)
 Type: Class
 Name: `strategy`
 Default: `UTCW_PopularityStrategy`